Wal-Mart outlook hit by store closings, food stamp cuts

 "Wal-Mart caters to lower-income consumers which have been hit disproportionately hard," said Morningstar analyst Ken Perkins.

-About 20 percent of the company's shoppers are food stamp users, according to Cowen analyst Tal Lev.
-Wal-Mart did not respond to calls for details on the number of shoppers who use food stamps at its stores.
+About 20 percent of the company's shoppers are food stamp recipients, analysts have estimated.

-About one in seven Americans, or 48 million, took a hit in 2013 when the federal government food stamps program was cut by more than $5 billion (3 billion pounds).
+About one in seven Americans took a hit in 2013 when the federal food stamps program was cut by more than $5 billion (3 billion pounds).
 Additional cuts are expected this year.

 Wal-Mart is also facing serious competition from dollar stores and other small-format chains, Perkins added.

-The retailer now expects to report a decline in fourth-quarter sales at stores open at least a year for Walmart U.S. and Sam's Club.
+The retailer now expects to report lower fourth-quarter sales at stores open at least a year for Walmart U.S. and Sam's Club.
 It had previously expected same-store sales to be relatively unchanged at Walmart U.S. and flat to up 2 percent, without fuel, at Sam`s Club.

 For the fiscal year, the company said it expected earnings at or slightly below the low end of its prior outlook of $5.11 to $5.21 a share.